Calculation of the energies of the multideterminant states of the nitrogen vacancy center in diamond with quantum Monte Carlo: Results

-Figure \ref{figure: theoretical comparison} shows the QMC vertical excitation energies, extrapolated to infinite system size and corrected with backflow, against experimental values and results from other theoretical methods.
-It shows that $\Delta_{3E}$ from QMC is in line with the other methods and experiment with minor variation, but that the vertical excitation energies of the singlets are larger than for any of the other methods and experiment.
+Fig. \ref{figure: theoretical comparison} shows that $\Delta_{3E}$ from QMC is in line with the other methods and experiment with minor variation, but that the vertical excitation energies of the singlets are larger than for any of the other methods and experiment.
 However, the singlet-to-singlet transition of $1.19$ eV from experiments is well repeated by QMC.
 Other methods able to capture both the triplet-to-triplet and singlet-to-singlet transitions with similar accuracy include only the hybrid time-dependent DFT.

 The DMC directly simulates the many-body wave function, as opposed to methods utilizing effective Hamiltonians.
-The QMC energies presented here do not include errors commonly present in earlier studies, such errors originating from double counting in embedding calculations.
-We are explicitly simulating the electron correlations in simulation cells up to $215$ atoms, extrapolating to infinite system size, and our results are variational, enabling systematic improvement of the results with, e.g. CASSCF-based multideterminant expansions.
-The value of the current results with QMC is in the potential of the method; further QMC studies on solid-state defects can improve the current results and analyse further features of the systems, such as spin-orbit and zero-field-splitting effects.
+The only sources of errors in DMC simulations are in the nodal surface.
+We are explicitly simulating the electron correlations in simulation cells up to $215$ atoms and extrapolating to infinite system size, which has not been done before by an explicitly correlated method.
+The variational principle that applies for the many-body states (see Appendix) also allows systematic improvement of the results with, e.g. larger multideterminant expansions in the trial wave functions for reducing the nodal surface errors.